Sabina, the perfect setting for a cooking holiday

 Castelnuovo

 Castelnuovo is an enchanting village built in the middle ages to better defend the powerful Farfa monastery nearby.
 It has an interesting olive oil museum, a historic bakery museum and several fine renaissance palazzi, including Palazzo Galli with its magnificent renaissance gardens.
 The historic homes have been lovingly restored to reflect the colours of Giotto paintings.
-We visit Castelnuovo on our way to your Rome cooking class held in the unspoilt countryside.

 The Monastery of Farfa